Wind speed inference from environmental flow-structure interactions: Results

 \subsection{Normalized Wind Speeds from Tree Deflections}

 Visually measured normalized wind speeds versus ground truth normalized wind speeds are plotted in figure \ref{fig:tree_results}a for all test objects including the two trees and six cylinders.
 Note that cylinder datapoints are the same as they appear in figure \ref{fig:cylinder_results}, but are also included in figure \ref{fig:tree_results}a for ease of comparison between cylinder and tree results.
 The model accounting for changing frontal area (equation \ref{eq:ratio_trees}) was used to calculate the visually measured normalized wind speeds for the trees.
 Each of the four tunnel speeds used in the tree experiments ($U =$ [3.3, 6.0, 8.8, 11.4] $\pm$ 0.5 ms$^{-1}$), was taken as a reference speed $U_0$ in combination with the other three distinct speeds for a total of 12 ground truth values.
 Once again, distinct markers have been used to show points calculated with each particular reference speed.
 The trees were subjected to a wider range of wind speeds than the cylinders based on tunnel capabilities, which led to results across a wider range of ground truth values ($U/U_0 \in [0.3, 3.5]$ for the trees compared to $U/U_0 \in [0.7, 1.5]$ for the cylinders), as visible in figure \ref{fig:tree_results}a.
 The percent error of visual measurements compared to ground truth is shown in figure \ref{fig:tree_results}b.
 Dimensional wind speeds recovered by multiplying the visually measured normalized speed by the reference speed, $U_0$, are shown in figure \ref{fig:tree_results_dimensional}.
 The accuracy of the visual measurement approach is validated in the comparison with ground truth.
 The visual measurements appear to agree well with ground truth measurements, but do modestly underestimate the ground truth at high wind speeds.
 This could be associated with the limitation in our estimate of area change, as we assumed $A \propto h^2$ to incorporate the tree crown deformation given only a side view of the tree.
+In addition, the breakdown of the model at large values of $U/U_0$ suggests a potential departure from the assumptions of the linear model utilized in computing the wind speed.
+We examine this latter possibility in more detail in the following section.